BiancoRoyal/node-red-contrib-iiot-jwt/.github/CONTRIBUTING.md

 # Contributing to node-red-contrib-iiot-jwt

-As in Node-RED we have some guidelines for the JWT contribution package.
+As in Node-RED we have some guidelines for the JWT IIoT contribution package.
 We welcome contributions, but request you follow these guidelines.

  - [Coding rules](#coding-rules)